 where the Pauli-Lubanski operator \cite{W},

 has the components

 resulting from Eqs. (\ref{XMin1}) and (\ref{XMin2}) where we take $\varepsilon^{0123}=-\varepsilon_{0123}=-1$.

-In the Poincar\' e algebra we find the complete system of commuting operators $\{\hat H, \hat P_1, \hat P_2,\hat P_3\}$ defining the momentum rep..
-The fundamental solutions are common eigenfunctions of this system such that any covariant quantum field can be written as
+In the Poincar\' e algebra we find the complete system of commuting operators $\{\hat H, \hat P^1, \hat P^2,\hat P^3\}$ defining the momentum rep..
+The fundamental solutions are common eigenfunctions of this system, corresponding to the eigenvalues $\{E, p^1, p^2,p^3\}$ such that any covariant quantum field can be written as

 where $a_{s\sigma}$ and $b_{s\sigma}$ are the field operators of a particle and antiparticle of {\em spin} $s$ and {\em polarization} $\sigma$ while the fundamental solutions have the form